suamin/MedDistant19/README.md

 ## Download

-**Before Downloading**: Please make sure you have obtained the UMLS license to make use of this dataset.
-For more details please read the note [here](https://github.com/suamin/MedDistant19/blob/1bc0f0ebede7387ffa15325e156ab8cf352aa0fd/benchmark/README.md).
+**Before Downloading**: Ensure a copy of UMLS license to use this dataset.
+For more details, please read the note [here](https://github.com/suamin/MedDistant19/benchmark/README.md).

 ```bash
 cd benchmark
 bash download_meddistant19.sh
 ```

-This will download the data in OpenNRE compatiable format in the directory `benchmark/meddistant19`.
+This will download the data in [OpenNRE](https://github.com/thunlp/OpenNRE) compatiable format in the directory `benchmark/meddistant19`.
 An example line looks as follows:

 ```json
 {